-Can you define "Big Data?"
-No, data that is big is not a specific definition of Big Data.
+What is "Big Data?"
+That is a good question that is a bit hard to define.
+No, data that is big is not a specific enough definition of Big Data.
 So what is big data?
-Is that the burning question of 2016 or is it just another technology trend?
+Is that the burning question of 2018 or is it just another technology trend?

 Big data usually includes data sets with sizes beyond the ability of commonly used software tools to capture, curate, manage, and process data within a tolerable elapsed time.
 Big data size is a constantly moving target, as of 2012 ranging from a few dozen terabytes to many petabytes of data.
 Big data is a set of techniques and technologies that require new forms of integration to uncover large hidden values from large datasets that are diverse, complex, and of a massive scale.